mendix/docs/content/en/docs/appstore/modules/saml.md

         Mendix 10 does not support the 2.0 version of the Atlas UI, so you should never use the even-numbered (Atlas 2.0-compatible) SAML patch releases with your Mendix 10 app.

-4. To download the required release, in **Releases** tab, find the release that is compatible with your app per the guidelines in the **Documentation** tab, and then click the **Download** button by the number of the release.
-5. Follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/general/app-store-content/) to import the SAML module into your app.
+4. To download the required release, in **Releases** tab, find the release that is compatible with your app per the guidelines in the **Documentation** tab, and then click the **Download** button by the number of the 4.
+Follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/general/app-store-content/) to import the SAML module into your app.

 ### 2.1 Post-Installation Configuration Steps